 - Avoid sharing food and drinks, cups, utensils, water bottles, etc.

-- If you share living spaces, try to stay at least 6 feet away from others to prevent exposure.
+- Practice social distancing.
+If you share living spaces, try to stay at least 6 feet away from others to prevent exposure.

 - Anyone with flu-like symptoms should stay home and limit contact with others who are not sick.

 - Those with flu-like symptoms should not return to campus or work until they no longer have a fever for at least 24 hours without the use of fever-reducing medications.